 HTRS and ATHN wish to thank Shire for making the 2018 award possible through an educational grant.
-Pre-propsals for the 2018 Award are due Friday, October 6, 2017 by 6:00 p.m.
-ET.
+The Pre-propsal deadline for the 2018 Award has passed.

 - Applicants residing in the U.S. and working at U.S.-based, ATHN-affiliated HTCs are eligible to apply for a 2018 DREAM Award.
 (If the applicant is not presently working at an ATHN-affiliated HTC, he/she is required to collaborate with a primary mentor who is working at an ATHN-affiliated HTC to be eligible.)

 - Applicants who have previously received HTRS Mentored Research or Clinical Fellowship Awards are eligible to submit for a 2018 DREAM Award as long as the grant periods do not overlap.

 - Applicants interested in submitting a pre-proposal for a 2018 DREAM Award should email to request a pre-proposal application form.

 - The Pre-proposal deadline has passed.
 Pre-proposals should be emailed as one PDF document with the subject line “HTRS/ATHN DREAM Award Pre-proposal Submission.”

 - Invited full proposals will be due Thursday, January 18, 2018 by 6:00 p.m.
 ET.
 They should be emailed as one PDF document with the subject line “HTRS/ATHN DREAM Award Full Proposal Submission.”

 - Awards will be announced in March 2018 for 12-month projects running from July 1, 2018 through June 30, 2019, or 24-month projects running from July 1, 2018 through June 30, 2020.